Our submissions are currently OPEN until May 15th, 2023 at 11:59 PM EDT!

-To submit, send an email to email@example.com with your name and pronouns in the subject line (ex.
+To submit, send an email to firstname.lastname@example.org with your name and pronouns in the subject line (ex.
 “Fox Auslander – They/them”).
 Your submission can be attached as a file or pasted in the body of your email.
-We recommend providing a third-person bio in the body of the email, but feel free to do so at your own discretion.
+We also recommend providing a third-person bio in the body of the email, but feel free to do so at your own discretion.

 We are looking for poetry, prose, visual art, music, videos, game descriptions, fake movie reviews, real movie reviews, and more.
-One of us had an idea to create a section for crossword puzzles and mazes, and though we decided against it, those would still be cool.
+One of us had an idea to create a section for crossword puzzles and mazes, and while we decided against it, those would still be cool.

 We are not looking for graphic descriptions of trauma, abuse, or non-consensual acts.

-We request that you limit the length of your submissions to the following:
+Please limit the length of your submissions to the following:

 - Poetry: Up to five poems

 - Prose: Up to 2000 words (total, not per piece)